ehealthsuisse/EPR-by-example/files/PIXFeed.md

 ```

 *TODO*: The following example does not convey all attributes as defined in the ordinances, since some of the ZAS data
 and the EPR-SPID is missing.
-This seems to be Post CH specific, since the Post CH platform resolves the AHVN13 to the ZAS data in the background.
-Also some fields are empty (e.g., the telecom and some qualifier attributes).
+This is vendor specific, since it accepts the AHVN13 to resolve to the ZAS data in the background.

 The patient data are encoded in a HL7 V3 *controlAct* object as follows: